 Pesticides residues are regulated by Decree #35301-MAG-MEIC-S, issued on April, 2009.
-The Maximum Residue Levels (MRLs) applied are those approved by Codex Alimentarius.
+The Maximum Residue Levels (MRLs) applied are those approved by the Codex Alimentarius.
 In the absence of a Codex MRL, the Ministry of Agriculture (MAG) uses U.S. Environmental Protection Agency (EPA) or European Union MRLs, whichever has a higher nominal value.
-The list of MRLs can be consulted through the following link: Maximum Residue Levels current as of 11/27/2017.
+The list of MRLs can be consulted through the following link: Maximum Residue Levels.
 MRL testing and enforcement is conducted by the Ministry of Agriculture through the National Phytosanitary Service (SFE).

 Testing is conducted according to regulation AE-RES-PO-04 "Muestreo de los productos vegetales no procesados en los puntos de ingreso" (Sampling of non-processed plant products at the point of entry).
-This regulation has been in effect since August, 2013.
+This regulation has been in effect since 2013, although the latest version of the regulation is from March, 2020.
 The regulation requires sampling of the first six shipments of a particular product made by an importer.
 The regulation also indicates that the MAG has the right to sample when they consider there is a need to do so, for instance, if there are conditions in the shipment that lead them to believe that there could be a need to sample, unusual odors or visible decomposing product, for example.